 1 Chronicles 18

 The spoils tell the same story.
 The gold shields, the brass of foreign cities, the treasure of every nation he beats - David hoards none of it.
 He sets it apart for God, and that brass becomes the metal of the temple his son will build.
 Then the whole reign is summed up in one sentence with no battle in it: So David reigned over all Israel, and executed judgment and justice among all his people (v.
 14).
-That is the real measure of the king.
-Not the lands he took, but the justice he did.
+That is the real measure of the king: the justice he did.

 Tap any highlighted phrase to jump to the commentary that unpacks it.